Embattled Mets edge Marlins 4-3 for 5th straight victory

 He pleaded not guilty in court Thursday and was placed on paid administrative leave by the Mets “until further notice.”
 Team president Sandy Alderson will assume Scott’s responsibilities running baseball operations.

-Jeurys Familia (9-3) struck out two in a perfect inning and Edwin Diaz did the same in the ninth for his 28th save in 32 chances.
+Jeurys Familia (9-3) struck out two in a perfect inning and Edwin Díaz did the same in the ninth for his 28th save in 32 chances.
 The win guaranteed New York will finish at least .500 at home this season.

-The third-place Mets began the night five games behind NL East leader Atlanta, which played at Colorado.
+The third-place Mets remained five games behind NL East leader Atlanta, which won 6-5 at Colorado.

-Jeff McNeil singled with one out in the seventh and went to third when right fielder Jesus Sanchez bobbled Patrick Mazeika’s hard-hit single, one of four errors by Miami.
+Jeff McNeil singled with one out in the seventh and went to third when right fielder Jesús Sánchez bobbled Patrick Mazeika’s hard-hit single, one of four errors by Miami.

+“Feel like we’ve been pretty solid,” Miami manager Don Mattingly said about his defense.
+“Today was a little bit of an anomaly.”

-Smith then pulled a line drive that glanced off the glove of first baseman Jesus Aguilar while he was in fair territory.
+Smith then pulled a line drive that glanced off the glove of first baseman Jesús Aguilar while he was in fair territory.
+The Mets lead the majors with 42 pinch-hit RBIs this season.

+“Just trying to be ready whether I’m starting or coming off the bench,” Smith said.
+“Just trying to help this team win.”

-Rojas launched the first pitch of the game a projected 401 feet into the left-field stands, connecting on a fastball from Mets starter Carlos Carrasco before many fans at Citi Field even settled into their seats.
+Miguel Rojas launched the first pitch of the game into the left-field stands, connecting on a fastball from Mets starter Carlos Carrasco before many fans at Citi Field even settled into their seats.
 It was Rojas’ third leadoff home run this season and eighth overall.

+“I think on the first pitch there’s nothing I can do about that,” Carrasco said.
+“I’m pretty sure he was looking for a fastball and he got it right there.”

 Jazz Chisholm Jr. lined a double and advanced to third on an error by center fielder Brandon Nimmo.
-Aguilar followed with an RBI single.
+Aguilar followed with an RBI single to make it 2-0.

-With the Marlins up 2-0 entering the bottom of the first, Villar responded by clobbering Alcantara’s first-pitch heater 431 feet into the seats above New York’s bullpen in right-center for his 17th home run of the season.
+Villar responded in the bottom of the first by clobbering Alcantara’s first-pitch heater 431 feet into the seats above New York’s bullpen in right-center for his 17th home run.
 It was his eighth career leadoff shot and first this year.

 Carrasco has allowed seven homers in seven starts with the Mets, with six coming in the first inning and the other in the second.
 After his New York debut was delayed until late July by a torn hamstring, he gave up a home run on his first pitch of the season to Cincinnati rookie Jonathan India.

+“The first inning is a funny thing with him,” Luis Rojas said.
+“He gave us a really good chance to come back and win this game.”

-The veteran right-hander was charged with three runs and four hits in 5 1/3 innings.
+Carrasco was charged with three runs and four hits in 5 1/3 innings.
 He struck out five.

 Alcantara allowed four runs and eight hits in 6 1/3 innings, striking out six.